HTA86/fabrun/README.md

 #### Example

-1. Create a folder and a command.md file for your Fabric command:
+1. Create a folder and a command.md file for your command:

 ```sh
 mkdir -p ~/.config/fabrun/commands/diff